aspencoyle/fish541_lab/README.md

 **Tank A**: #4, #7, one extra (5/9), #8, #10 (5/10)  [5 Total dead] <br/>
 **Tank B**: #13, one extra (5/9), #18, one extra (5/10) [4 Total dead] <br/>
 **Tank C**: [0 Total dead] <br/>

+Conclusions:  <br/>
+The chronic treatment (group A) was significantly more stressed than the control or group B (variable temperature cycling)